-Basketball is fast-paced, exciting, and competitive.
+At its core, basketball is fast-paced, exciting, and competitive.
 Players must dribble the ball across the court and shoot from behind the 3-point line or close up to score 2 points.
 Seems simple enough, right?
 There are quite a few rules to basketball, so let’s dive in before you get yourself benched for the season!

-A standard basketball court is about 91 feet long and 49 feet wide with a 10-foot high basketball hoop on each end.
+A standard basketball court is about 91 feet long and 49 feet wide, with a 10-foot-high basketball hoop on each end.
 There are lines marking half-court, the sidelines, end lines, and free throw lines.
 There is also a large arc on each side marking the 3-point line.

 A basketball team is comprised of at least 5 players plus substitutes, as only 5 players are allowed on the court from each team at any given time.
-All 5 players play a hybrid of defense and offense as the ball is turned over quite often in basketball.
+All 5 players play a hybrid of defense and offense, as the ball is turned over quite often in basketball.

 Often described as the offensive leader.
 This is the team’s fastest player and best dribbler.
 Their main objective is to steal the ball from the opposing team and run the ball to the scoring end of the court.

 This is the team’s best shooter.
 The other players pass them the ball often as they excel at making 3-pointers and long shots.